|

 Carl Farmer |

-Rare in Skye on shady roadsides or as garden weed.
+Scarce in Argyll, very rare elsewhere.
 Common in much of Britain.
-Flower diameter c 5-7 mm Skye ID: Large inverted-heart-shaped leaves with large teeth, smelling of garlic when rubbed, small white flowers.
+Shady roadsides etc. Flower diameter c 5-7 mm ID: Large inverted-heart-shaped leaves with large teeth, smelling of garlic when rubbed, small white flowers.
 Other features: Stem usually unbranched, base-leaves and lower stem-leaves long-stalked.
 Long pods on short (c 5 mm) thick stalks, curving upwards.
 Herbaceous part is biennial, new shoots arise through buds on roots. |

 Photo ©